numb89757/OR-homework/README.md

 ```
 In path `./OR-homework/`, run `python parameter_study.py` to study trucks and minimum safety stock percent.

 When you study a parameter, please uncomment corresponding block.
 This part will generate some figures showing the baseline simulation result.
+The generated figures are stored in file `./figure/`

 The two blocks are written as:
 > block 1\